PHI

 Examples 🔗

-Suppose you want to determine the probability of a value being under 1 standard deviation from the mean in a normal distribution.
-You can use the PHI function as follows: =PHI(1).
-This will return the cumulative probability value for Z = 1.
+To determine the probability of a value being within 1 standard deviation from the mean in a normal distribution, use the PHI function: =PHI(1).
+This will return the cumulative probability for Z = 1.

-If you're analyzing data and wish to ascertain the probability of a value being above 2 standard deviations from the mean, you can employ the PHI function like this: =PHI(-2).
-This computation will yield the cumulative probability value for Z = -2.
+If you're looking to find the probability of a value being more than 2 standard deviations from the mean, use the PHI function in this way: =PHI(-2).
+This will give you the cumulative probability for Z = -2.

 Notes 🔗